mirisuzanne/mia/content/theater/outside-the-room.md

   - iframe: https://www.youtube.com/embed/aBBnSi5MJ8o
     width: 560
     height: 315
+summary: |
+  A family struggles to find humanity and normalcy in a world made uncertain and strange after the transformation and “othering” of one of their own.
+  This physical theatre piece imagines what happens on the other side of the iconic door in Kafka’s Metamorphosis.
 ---
 {% import "content.macros.njk" as content %}

-A family struggles to find humanity and normalcy in a world made uncertain and strange after the transformation and “othering” of one of their own.
-This physical theatre piece imagines what happens on the other side of the iconic door in Kafka’s Metamorphosis.

 {{ content.fig(
   video,